FlorianWilhelm/wald-stack-demo/README.md

 ### **D**BT

-Since everything is already set up for you in this repository, just don't forget to activate the mamba environment with `mamba activate wald-stack` before you run dbt with `dbt run`.
+Since everything is already set up for you in this repository, just don't forget to activate the mamba environment with `mamba activate wald-stack` before you run dbt with `dbt run` in the directory of this repo.
 You should see an output like this:
 ```commandline
 16:30:55  Running with dbt=1.3.1
 16:30:55  Found 22 models, 17 tests, 0 snapshots, 0 analyses, 501 macros, 0 operations, 3 seed files, 9 sources, 0 exposures, 0 metrics